Registration deadline extended to 23 September 2019

 There is very limited space for satellite trucks and wireless broadcasting is preferred due to space limitations.
 If you need space for this, please let us know on your letter of assignment.
 The deadline for these requests is 13 September 2019.

-In order to get access to the opening ceremony and press conference venue, you will need to pick up your press badge at the WMO building.
+In order to get access to the opening ceremony and press conference venue, you will need to pick up your press badge.
 The desk will be open at the following times (CEST):

 - 16.00 – 18.00 on 19 September 2019 (Grimaldi Forum)